jaihind213/Embedded-Solr-Cloud/README.md

 # Embedded-Solr-Cloud
-Embedded  Apache Solr Cloud for Testing
+How to embed Apache Solr Cloud in your unit tests.